-Prerequisites: ABA 526, ABA 534, ABA 537
+ABA 526, ABA 534, ABA 537

-Dissertation In Aba I Course Code: ABA 890
+Dissertation in ABA I Course Code: ABA 890 Course Description:

 The primary outcomes assessment of a student's experience and training in the Caldwell College Ph.D. in Applied Behavior Analysis Program is the formal research dissertation.
 The purpose of the dissertation is to enhance students' abilities to conceptualize a research question that is socially significant and theoretically important to the further development of applied behavior analysis and apply sound research strategies in answering this question.
 Broadly, the dissertation requirements involve developing a comprehensive literature review paper, conceptualizing an original empirical research project, conducting the research project, writing a scholarly paper pertaining to the research study, defending the project, and having the dissertation project accepted by the student's Dissertation Committee and the Office of Graduate Studies.
-The student will be provided with opportunities to complete these requirements in the three-part course sequence ABA 890 Dissertation in Applied Behavior Analysis II.
+The student will be provided with opportunities to complete these requirements in the three-part course sequence ABA 890 Dissertation in Applied Behavior Analysis I, ABA 891 Dissertation in Applied Behavior Analysis II, and ABA 892 Dissertation in Applied Behavior Analysis III.
 Across the three courses, students will form a dissertation committee, propose a research study, develop a comprehensive written report on the literature relevant to the topic, seek IRB approval for the study, collect data for their study, and write the results of the study in a formal research paper.
 Both the literature review paper and the dissertation research paper will then be orally defended.
 The final dissertation defense and completed dissertation paper must be approved by the student's Dissertation Committee.